-In gratitude and honor of the Thai soccer team and their coach who were triumphantly rescued after being trapped in a cave for 13 days, we’re sharing this Thai basil pork recipe, which is what many boys said in interviews that they craved.
-It’s easy and slightly spicy and made with ground pork, fish sauce, soy sauce, garlic, shallots, Thai chiles, and basil.
-Quick weeknight dinner that’s cheaper and better than takeout.
+This Thai basil pork recipe is easy and slightly spicy and made with ground pork, fish sauce, soy sauce, garlic, shallots, Thai chiles, and basil.
+A quick weeknight dinner that’s cheaper and better than takeout.

 Known in its native land as Pad Gkaprow Mu, Thai basil pork is a near constant on the table in its native country, whether at breakfast or dinner.
 Once you experience the slightly spicy, salty, sweet for yourself, and realize how easy it is to make, you’ll understand why it’s a classic.
 Originally published December 1, 2009.–Renee Schettler Rossi

 - 6 cloves garlic minced (2 tablespoons)

 - 5 Asian shallots or 1/2 small onion, cut into thin slices (1/3 cup)

 - 1 1/2 pounds ground pork

 - 6 red Thai chile peppers seeded, if desired, and thinly sliced into rounds